 Marty began his DC Zoning Law career at zoning and real estate law powerhouse Wilkes Artis, in 1998.
 He joined a group of zoning attorneys that left Wilkes Artis in 2000 for Shaw Pittman, later Pillsbury (a group that has since moved to Goulston Storrs) and practiced there until 2005.
 After a brief stint in-house for a Maryland homebuilder, Marty opened his own zoning practice in 2008, and, with former Wilkes Artis colleague Tony Barros, formed Sullivan & Barros, LLP, in 2010.

-Marty now heads the Zoning practice at Sullivan & Barros, LLP, which includes Associate Alexandra Wilson, and Legal Assistant Anna Fraser.
+Marty now heads the Zoning practice at Sullivan & Barros, LLP, which includes Associate Alexandra Wilson and Case Manager Sarah Harkcom.
 Marty’s practice is focused exclusively on District of Columbia zoning matters.
 He represents a variety of clients, including developers, investors, homeowners, and institutions.
 For over 22 years, he has worked closely with clients to create innovative solutions to maximize the return and enjoyment of their properties.
 He handles everything in DC zoning from the initial due diligence to Board of Zoning Adjustment (“BZA”) and Zoning Commission requests and appeals.
-Marty also works with the Zoning Administrator and the Department of Consumer and Regulatory Affairs (“DCRA”) to secure favorable interpretations.
+Marty also works with the Zoning Administrator and the Department of Buildings (“DOB”) to secure favorable interpretations.
 Marty is known for his extensive knowledge of DC Zoning and uses this, along with the relationships he’s developed over the years, to help analyze and craft the best possible development plan under the challenging DC zoning scheme, regardless of project size.

 Marty evaluates properties and potential development projects and explains the options in plain English.
 Sometimes a client has no viable options, but they appreciate getting the bad news up-front before committing significant time and money to a losing effort.
 More often than not, they do have viable options, and Marty helps them navigate the zoning process with as little friction as possible, always keeping the client’s objectives in the forefront.
 The success of a project, and a zoning engagement, is not just about getting an approval; it is about getting the right approval, without spending unnecessary time and money.